bala8/250A-HW-Assignments/README.md

 # HW-Assignments
-Few files related to homework assigments for CSE 250A.
+Few files related to homework assignments for CSE 250A.